-However, this information that is provided does not explain the extent of what happens after ComputerWeekly/TechTarget receives the information.
+However, this provided information does not explain the extent of what happens after ComputerWeekly/TechTarget receives the information.

-With so many page views and with its backend, it is apparently quite capable of aggregating its email addresses to build a profile of interests in various technology and to track how that interest rises or declines over time.
+With so many page views and its backend, it can aggregate its email addresses to build a profile of interests in various technology and track how that interest rises or declines over time.

 TechTarget is watching, as are 1000 tech companies that are customers of TechTarget.
 Nothing on the ComputerWeekly website indicates the powerful backend analytics to which your email is subjected.

-This means that while the individual person may think they are simply giving over their email, they are in fact signaling to TechTarget and giving up their privacy in a way they are more likely than not, not fully aware.
-Secondly, the person filling out the form has no idea that they through filling out that one form, it is as if they are filling out 50 or more forms on different vendor websites!
+This means that while the individual may think they are merely giving over their email, they are signaling to TechTarget and giving up their privacy in a way they are, more likely than not, not fully aware of.
+Secondly, the person filling out the form has no idea that they fill out that one form.
+It is as if they are filling out 50 or more forms on different vendor websites!
 TechTarget has hundreds of customers, and your email, as well as your company, could end up being shared with any of those companies.

 Understanding the TechTarget Marketing Platform

-These screenshots are directly off of the TechTarget’s website.
+These screenshots are directly off of TechTarget’s website.

-This video, also on the TechTarget website also shows how the TechTarget platform works.
-Discover.org is a very popular marketing platform that integrates with TechTarget.
-In this way the TechTarget is integrated with other data, making the information even more powerful, which means even more invasive of your privacy.
+This video, also on the TechTarget website, also shows how the TechTarget platform works.
+Discover.org is a popular marketing platform that integrates with TechTarget.
+In this way, TechTarget is integrated with other data, making the information even more powerful, which means even more invasive of your privacy.

 ComputerWeekly is a honeypot designed to obtain volume that can then be sold to technology companies.
 This means that ComputerWeekly aggressively tracks its viewers.
 It also means that its content is optimized around how to get the most targeted emails so they can be processed.

-To maximize the financial benefits of such a model, you would have minimal interest in what is true; One would expect that ComputerWeekly would never write anything that was critical of any technology company.
-They will repeat self-serving quotations from readers as stated in this article.
+To maximize such a model’s financial benefits, you would have minimal interest in what is true; One would expect that ComputerWeekly would never write anything critical of any technology company.
+They will repeat self-serving quotations from readers, as stated in this article.

-Furthermore, it is quite likely that the topics of the articles are backward engineered from the information that they need to collect.
-This means that SAP and the other partners are instructing TechTarget what leads they would like, which most likely has a strong influence on what is published.
+Furthermore, it is quite likely that the articles’ topics are backward engineered from the information they need to collect.
+This means that SAP and the other partners instruct TechTarget what leads they would like, which most likely strongly influences what is published.
 And the larger the entity and the more they can pay, the more TechTarget will direct its resources to write articles about those subjects.

 The objective would be to write articles that can maximize its ability to sell its audience to technology companies.
 ComputerWeekly does not need to advertise because the entire website is an email harvesting system.
 Advertising implies that the reader will see the ad and then contact or purchase from the advertiser.
-But in the TechTarget model, ads are superfluous as the customer of TechTarget (i.e. the partner) contacts the reader.
-Remember, SAP (and other tech companies) has a large database of email addresses and other contact details.
+But in the TechTarget model, ads are redundant as the customer of TechTarget (i.e., the partner) contacts the reader.
+Remember, SAP (and other tech companies) has an extensive database of email addresses and other contact details.
 This means they do not necessarily need to contact the person filling in the information.
-They may determine the person is too far down the food chain to be worth contacting (i.e., not an influencer) and they may instead use the filled in email addresses of a particular company to signal intent or interest, and then select what they think is the best contact in their database for that company to reach out to.
+They may determine the person is too far down the food chain to be worth contacting (i.e., not an influencer).
+Instead, they may use the filled-in email addresses of a particular company to signal intent or interest and then select what they think is the best contact in their database for that company to reach out.
 This may be determined by the account manager who would be assigned to the prospect.

 ComputerWeekly and TechTarget are yet another example of what is wrong with IT media.
-Here we have a popular website posing as an information provider that has its primary objective to capture information that it can sell as part of a marketing solution.
-And it is deceptive because unlike an ad, the reader is not aware of the complex apparatus in the background.
+Here we have a popular website posing as an information provider with its primary objective to capture information that it can sell as part of a marketing solution.
+And it is deceptive because, unlike an ad, the reader is not aware of the complex apparatus in the background.

-Interestingly, ComputerWeekly even had an article that is quite germane to this topic.
+Interestingly, ComputerWeekly even had an article that is quite relevant to this topic.
 However, they come to a conclusion that should be analyzed.